 Ideally, two of you should go to buy your tree, so one can hold it upright, while the other checks its shape all round.
 Look for a balanced, bushy shape with few or no bald spots.
 To make sure you get a good one, check the tree’s leading shoot.
 Be wary if there’s a large gap between the top branches and the lower branches.

 Always buy a tree with healthy green needles – avoid those with yellow or yellowing needles.

 Pick them up and feel the weight; if they’re very light, they may have been cut weeks ago.

 Firmly tap the base of the trunk on the ground and check to see if and how many needles fall off.
 Avoid those with excessive needle drop, as they’re well past their sell-by date.

 Avoid already-netted trees; if they’re netted for a long time, they sweat and the needles start to fall off.

 To check this is a proper pot-grown tree, not one lifted and freshly potted up, carefully lift it by the trunk.
 If the pot and compost fall off, then it’s not a pot-grown tree and won’t live past Christmas.

 The last thing you need when you’ve invested in the wonders of a real tree and bought your decorations is a collapsed display.
 Sometimes Christmas trees can topple over and apart from the chaos and hassle of having to start again, this can also be dangerous.
-So, when you want peace of mind that your festive focal point will stay where you put it, you need a reliable Christmas Tree Stand.
-Have a look at our Krinner stand.
-It’s genius!
-It clamps the base of your real tree in place.
+So, when you want peace of mind that your festive focal point will stay where you put it, you need a reliable Christmas tree stand.
+Stands like the Krinner Christmas Tree Stand clamps the base of your real tree in place.
 It’s weighted down so it balances the weight of your tree and it has a water reservoir, so you can keep your tree fresh and healthy.
-We think it’s the best ever Christmas Tree Stand.